 - The scheduled departure or arrival time changes by two hours or more.

-- The change causes issues with the overall length of the trip, such as making the connection time too short or significantly longer than it originally was.
+- The change causes issues with the overall length of the trip, such as making the connection time too short or significantly longer than it was originally.

 - If we are unable to accommodate you in the same cabin as purchased – refunded either the full price or the difference in fare.